 If you end up with a more complex setup, you may need a master volume control and a mixer.
 The mixer combines two or more low-level sound inputs into one monophonic output through the speaker.
 Monophonic sound means that customers can hear high-quality music closer to the speakers without missing any part of the song.

-- Speakers: These devices broadcast music through the store or restaurant.
-Larger rooms may need more speakers with monophonic audio while smaller rooms could benefit from fewer speakers with stereo sound.
+These devices broadcast background music through the store or restaurant.
+Larger rooms may require more speakers with monophonic audio, while smaller rooms could benefit from fewer speakers with stereo sound.

 Increasingly, wireless speakers are bypassing amps and volume control hardware.
-Both software and hardware advancements have made wireless speakers produce high-quality sound, but the connection to audio source can be disrupted more easily, and many of these speakers are still not as high-quality as wired in-store setups.
+Both software and hardware advancements have made wireless speakers produce high-quality sound.
+However, the connection to the audio source can be disrupted easily, and many of these speakers don't produce as high-quality sound as wired in-store setups do.

 Streaming Services for Personal vs. Business Settings

 When you're creating a high-quality in-home audio setup, you are likely going to use your computer, tablet, or smartphone as a solution to play music at some point.
 There are dozens of music streaming services available for personal use, either for free by listening to occasional advertisements or for a subscription fee with no ads.

 When you subscribe as an individual to these services, it is fine for you to use them in your home, car, or with headphones.
 However, you cannot legally play them in your business.

 Copyright law defines any performance in a space not for personal use as a public performance.
 Numerous people are potentially listening to a song, and artists should make royalties from this larger audience.

 You may consider purchasing licenses through performing rights organizations (PROs) if you want to stream music.
 A PRO will manage a catalog of music copyrights and offer licenses for commercial use for different lengths of time.